Forbury Gardens: 19th century

 By the first years of the 19th century, the western part of the Forbury was in use as a playground or sports ground for Reading School, which at this time was housed in the former Hospitium of St John.
 However the whole of the Forbury was in private ownership, and disputes were common as to the common rights of the town and the rights of the school.

 In 1854, Forbury Hill and the eastern section of the present gardens were sold to Reading Corporation at the cost of £1200, of which £400 was donated by the previous owner, a Mr Wheble.
 The resulting gardens were planned with a 'botanical character', a fountain and a summer house, and became known as the Pleasure Gardens.
 Work started in 1855 and the Pleasure Gardens opened on Easter Sunday 1856.
 A tunnel was built on the eastern side in 1859 to link the gardens and the Abbey ruins.

 The success of the Pleasure Gardens contrasted with the situation in the western part of the Forbury, which was still used for fairs.
 After one fair, the area was described as being covered 'with heaps of oyster shells, manure and other refuse'.
 In 1860, this section of the Forbury was purchased by the town for £6010 from Colonel Blagrave.
 It was decided that fairs should no longer be held there, but the emphasis remained on recreational use rather than botanical display, with the area grassed except for the outside walks and a gravelled parade ground.

 The common ownership notwithstanding, the two halves of the Forbury remained very different in character, and separated by a wall.
 However in 1869 the town purchased 12 acres of King's Meadow, the abbey's former water meadow by the River Thames, as a recreation ground.
 This paved the way for the incorporation, in 1873, of the western part of the Forbury into the gardens, which then became known as Forbury Gardens.

 The Maiwand Lion statue was erected in 1886 to commemorate the loss of 286 soldiers (though the exact number varies by account) from the 66th Royal Berkshire Regiment at the Battle of Maiwand in Afghanistan on 27 July 1880.
 The sculptor of this 31-foot statue was George Blackall Simonds and it was unveiled in December 1886.
 It is sometimes known locally as the Forbury Lion.

-A cross memorializing Henry I was put up, at about the same time as the Maiwand Lion, on the north-west corner of the footings of the Abbey Church.
-The Victoria Gates on the southern side of the gardens commemorate Queen Victoria's Diamond Jubilee in 1897.
+The Victoria Gates at the south west corner of the gardens commemorate Queen Victoria's Diamond Jubilee in 1897.